kawaicheung/book-on-naming-things/manuscript/Ch_Verbs.md

 ## Verbs

 In code, the words we use to describe actions usually boil down to the usual suspects.
 We `Create`, `Get`, `Update`, or `Delete` things.
-But, we can often substitute these verbs with another, more meaningful, choice.
+But, we can often substitute these verbs with more meaningful choices.
 Let's take a look at a few examples.

 I'm staring at a method name inside a `Project` class called `UpdateUsers()`.